Where Is The Best Place To Put Your Security Cameras?

-One of the best places to put security cameras is where people will not see them.
+One of the best places to put security cameras is where people will not see them and this website can help.
 If someone is not able to see the camera, they won’t even know to tamper with it in the first place.
 For business properties, this means putting them in high locations and among the rafters.
 For residential properties, it means getting a bit creative.

 Cover All Entrances

 For most applications, the most essential places to cover with security cameras are the entrances to a property.
 Coverage of entrances allows you to see both who is coming and going.
 Optimum coverage dictates that you have camera coverage on both the outside of the entrance and the inside.